 Who is carrying out the study?

-PISA 2018 is being delivered in the UK by the National Foundation for Educational Research (NFER) on behalf of the Department for Education in England, the Scottish Government, the Welsh Government, and the Department of Education in Northern Ireland.
+PISA 2021 is being delivered in Scotland by the National Foundation for Educational Research (NFER) on behalf of the Scottish Government.

 It is your participation that makes PISA a success, and we are very grateful to all the pupils who take part – thank you!
-Your contribution is highly valued and of great importance to the UK governments and the Organisation for Economic Co-operation and Development (OECD).
+Your contribution is highly valued and of great importance to the Scottish Government and the Organisation for Economic Co-operation and Development (OECD).

 What have we learned from PISA?

-NFER has produced a series of briefing papers based on the results of international surveys, including PISA which can be found here.
+NFER have produced a series of briefing papers based on the results of international surveys, including PISA.

-Visit our FAQs for more information on the PISA study.
+Visit our frequently asked questions page for more information on the PISA study.